Seminar Information

 Regional Child Care Services/Grants in Minnesota

-Child Care Services Grants will likely be available from your CCR&R in the fall.
-Check with your local CCR&R for applications and for assistance in completing the forms.
+Check with your local CCR&R for applications, deadlines, and for assistance in completing the forms.
 In some regions, you may download them from their web site when they are available.
-If someone you know does not have access to the Internet, advise them to call their CCR&R now to be placed on a mailing list.
+If someone you know does not have access to the Internet, advise them to call their CCR&R to be placed on a mailing list.
 This action will slightly speed the mailing process so they have as much time as possible to complete the form and return it.
-You may return them by USPS mail or deliver them in person.
-Electronic mail submissions are not accepted.
-The application forms are different this year.
+The application forms are different from year to year.
 Be sure to read them carefully and complete every section!
 This includes copies of training certificates, bids, pictures, etc. as directed.